Managing risks, averting damage

 GIZ refines its risk management system on an ongoing basis to ensure that it continues to operate effectively and to keep an eye on changing requirements inside and outside the company.
 The Risk Management Section engages with organisations and international consultancy companies.
 One outcome is the creation of a risk policy for GIZ.

 The Risk Management Section also develops the formats, instruments and methods used to deal with risks and to report on risks at corporate level on an ongoing basis.
-With the aim of digitalising GIZ’s internal processes, integrated risk management (IRM) software is currently being procured, and will be configured and piloted in 2022 and introduced throughout the company in 2023.
-The IRM software will cover the following priority areas:
+With the aim of digitalising GIZ’s internal processes, integrated risk management (IRM IRM Integrated risk management

 - Corporate risk management